binerogroup/documentation/_sources/networking/load-balancer/recommendations.rst.txt

 - Health checking

   - Ensure that your monitor(s) are as closely setup (protocol wise) to the listener type as possible.
-If you are for instance using load balancing for an http based service, don't do health checking by pinging the members.
+If you are for instance using load balancing for an HTTP based service, don't do health checking by pinging the members.
 Its not uncommon for a server that is malfunctioning to still reply to ping (or even still listen on a particular port).

   - Never use ping based health checking.
-The bare minimum should be a TCP check on the service port (which is in itself not as useful as a layer 7 aware check like an http status code).
+The bare minimum should be a TCP check on the service port (which is in itself not as useful as a layer 7 aware check like an HTTP status code).

-  - Don't use separate health checking (as in separate ports or IPs).
+  - Don't use separate health checking (as in separate ports or IP addresses ).
 Listening to the same application as is being load balanced is preferable.

   - Its possible to create scripts that take many underlying considerations into account and having the load balancer test these scripts.
 This might give even better insight into